shaimole/SAACO3/storage/Aurora.md

 - is a cluster
 - multi az
 - each az has a copy of the cluster
+- 5x faster than mysql
+- 3x fast than postgre
+- up to 15 replicas
+- faster replication
+- 20% more cost than rds
+- restore to any point in time
 ## Primary DB
 - read and write
 - only one per cluster